burnnat/hymns-of-the-faith/content/session-02/week-08/notes.md

 ---
 title: Long Meter Variants
+resources:
-  - name: God Moves in a Mysterious Way
+  - name: Imperfect Child of Perfect God
     file: ../../hymns/imperfect-child.pdf
 ---
 ## {{{hymn "And Can It Be" id="and_can_it_be_that_i_should_gain"}}}